ELE495-2425Spring/capstoneproject-daltonlar-grup-3-public/README.md

 - [Acknowledgements](#acknowledgements)

 ## Introduction
+Radio Frequency (RF) signal localization represents a critical technological challenge with applications spanning emergency response, military operations, and wireless communication research.
 The aim of this project is to develop an autonomous RF transmitter localization system using a Software-Defined Radio (SDR) platform.
 The system utilizes a Raspberry Pi, RTL-SDR receiver, and a directional antenna to detect and navigate towards a continuous narrow-band RF signal source.
+Our capstone project, developed for the ELE495 course, introduces an innovative, low-cost solution for autonomous RF transmitter detection using Software-Defined Radio (SDR) technology.

 ## Features